holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 \#S:CHECK=rust

-> If you do find any errors, remember to fix them before moving on.
-You can always get help on the [forum](https://forum.holochain.org/t/about-the-getting-started-category/167).
+> If you find errors, remember to fix them before moving on.
+You can always get help on the Holochain[forum](https://forum.holochain.org/t/about-the-getting-started-category/167).

 !!! note "Run in `nix-shell https://holochain.love`"
     ```bash